composer/composer/doc/articles/plugins.md

-Specifying `{"extra": {"plugin-modifies-downloads": true}}` in your composer.json will hint to Composer that the plugin should be installed on its own before proceeding with the rest of the package installs.
-This slightly slows down installations however so do not use it in plugins which do not absolutely require it.
+Specifying `{"extra": {"plugin-modifies-downloads": true}}` in your composer.json will hint to Composer that the plugin should be installed on its own before proceeding with the rest of the package downloads.
+This slightly slows down the overall installation process however, so do not use it in plugins which do not absolutely require it.

 [1]: ../04-schema.md#type
 [2]: ../04-schema.md#extra